popovidchenko/lf-config/README.md

 ## Summary

-This is the repository containing the lf configuration.
+This is the repository containing the lf configuration file.

 lf (as in "list files") is a terminal file manager written in Go with a heavy inspiration from ranger file manager [[repository](https://github.com/gokcehan/lf), [documentation](https://pkg.go.dev/github.com/gokcehan/lf)].